1969 Allentown mayoral election: Legacy

-Republican victory would end 14 years of Democratic control of city hall.
-Alongside the election Allentown adopted a new Home Rule Charter with voters approving transitioning to a “strong mayor” form of government with Bartholomew being the first strong mayor.
+The Republican victory ended 14 years of Democratic control of city hall.
+At the same time as the election, Allentown adopted a new Home Rule Charter, with voters approving transitioning to a "strong mayor" form of government with Bartholomew being the first strong mayor.

-Following his defeat Bracy would retire from politics.
-Much like Bracy, Bartholomew would be defeated by a primary challenge in 1973 while the Democrats re-nominated Daddona who would go on to win.
+Following his defeat, Bracy retired from politics.
+Bartholomew was defeated by a primary challenge in 1973, witg the Democrats re-nominating Daddona, who went on to win.

-Although Daddona would lose his re-election bid in 1977, he would go on to be elected in 1981, 1985 and 1989 being a major force in Allentown politics through the 1970s, 80s and early 90s.
-During the 1977 election, a local contractor and Democratic donor, Dominic Falcone, claimed that he had illegally contributed $1,500 to Daddona’s 1969 campaign, in excess of legal limits which caused Daddona to lose the narrow election.
-Falcone would also put up a $10,000 bounty on any politician that would run against Daddona in the 1981 primaries.
+Although Daddona lost his re-election bid in 1977, he was re-elected in 1981, 1985 and 1989 being a major force in Allentown politics through the 1970s, 80s and early 90s.
+During the 1977 election, a local contractor and Democratic donor, Dominic Falcone, claimed that he had illegally contributed $1,500 to Daddona's 1969 campaign, in excess of legal limits which caused Daddona to lose the narrow election.
+Falcone also put up a $10,000 bounty on any politician that would run against Daddona in the 1981 primaries.